BYOJS/eventer/WEAK.md

 # Weak Event Listeners

 *Weak event listeners* is a pattern for managing the subscription of events, where the emitter holds a reference to the listener (function) *weakly*.
-This is a powerful capability, but it requires much more careful attention by the developer to make sure it's being used appropriately.
+This is a powerful capability, but it requires much more careful attention from the developer to make sure it's being used appropriately.

-JS only recently (last few years) gained the ability to properly support *weak event listeners*, which is likely the primary reason that almost no other event emitter implementations besides **Eventer** support this.
-This capability will probably gain more traction going forward.
+JS only recently (in the last few years) gained the ability to properly support *weak event listeners*, which is likely the primary reason that currently, almost no other event emitter implementations besides **Eventer** support this.
+This useful (but advanced!) capability will probably gain more traction going forward.

 ## Background: Garbage